enum — Suporte a enumerações¶

 or a member (depending on if the name ends with an underscore).
 Using these names

-in 3.9 and 3.10 will issue a DeprecationWarning
+in 3.9 and 3.10 will issue a DeprecationWarning.

-member type¶
+Enum member type¶

-members are instances of their Enum
+Enum members are instances of their Enum class, and are

-.
+normally accessed as EnumClass.member.
 Under certain circumstances they

-can also be accessed as EnumClass.member.member
+can also be accessed as EnumClass.member.member, but you should never do

 this as that lookup may fail or, worse, return something besides the

-member you are looking for (this is another good reason to use
+Enum member you are looking for (this is another good reason to use

 all-uppercase names for members):